DarcanoS/Group-of-patterns/Proyecto/database/README.md

 # Air Quality Platform - Database Setup

-This folder contains the SQL scripts to create and initialize the PostgreSQL database with PostGIS extension for the Air Quality Platform project.
+This folder contains database schema, setup scripts and configuration for the Air Quality Platform.

+## Architecture

+The platform uses a **hybrid database architecture**:

+- **PostgreSQL + PostGIS**: Relational database for core operational data
+- **MongoDB**: NoSQL database for user preferences and dashboard configurations

 ## Prerequisites